 Anthony continued his journey in Appalachia following graduating from Ohio University by working as a VISTA Volunteer for a grassroots community organization, Rural Action, in SE Ohio.
 After learning how grassroots organizations function, Anthony moved into working for the next fourteen years at a public foundation, the Peace Development Fund, which supports the grassroots movement.
 Focused on non-profit administration, development, finance, personnel and program and grants management, Anthony’s skills have only increased over this time.
 Whether it was processing over a million dollars a year in gifts, managing over 40 organizations in a fiscal sponsorship grant program, while at the same time juggling multiple other tasks in program management, administration and finance, Anthony successfully made multi-tasking appear easy.
 In 2012, he began a new journey through non-profit consulting, making his skills in non-profit management and administration available to new organizations.
 In the spring of 2013, Anthony accepted a position with Spirit in Action, bringing his skills to bear on its needs.

-Outside of work, Anthony has canvassed for marriage equality in Massachusetts; as a child he once appeared on Mr. Toot (played by Ray Paulsen) a local clown show in Duluth, MN, where he won a prize in a game; he appeared in the documentary “Saving Marriage” on working toward marriage equality in Massachusetts; has been interviewed on how non-profits operate in the US for an indigenous TV station in Taiwan; is a published author; a sometimes poet; an amateur photographer; and has traveled to 45 countries and territories (with more on the way) throughout the world interacting and learning from many other cultures on seven continents and many islands.
+Outside of work, Anthony has canvassed for marriage equality in Massachusetts; he appeared in the documentary “Saving Marriage” on working toward marriage equality in Massachusetts; has been interviewed on how non-profits operate in the US for an indigenous TV station in Taiwan; is a published author; a sometimes poet; an amateur photographer; and has traveled to all 7 continents, 45 countries and territories (with more on the way) throughout the world interacting and learning from many other cultures.

 Anthony is currently working on a multi-volume Rominske Family History Project that includes documents from the late 1800s forward; photographs – including fascinating travel photographs from the 1920s from trips to Alaska, Canada (via canoe), and other locations across the US as well as Wisconsin farm life in the 1930s and 1940s and the Korean War; personal letters; school papers from circa 1909; and an oral history project with elders in the family.